-Key Takeaway: Integrating the Organomation 12-position N-EVAP into palm oil workflows delivers rapid, uniform solvent removal with unparalleled user control, boosting throughput by over 60% and preserving sensitive oxirane functionalities for precise fatty acid profiling.
+Key Takeaway: Integrating the Organomation 12-position N-EVAP into palm oil workflows delivers rapid, uniform solvent removal with unparalleled user control, boosting throughput and preserving sensitive components in preparation for precise fatty acid profiling.

-Palm oil underpins the economies of Southeast Asia, accounting for over 80% of global production in Indonesia and Malaysia.
-In 2023, the Asia-Pacific palm oil market generated approximately USD 50.5 billion in revenue, projected to grow at a 5.5% CAGR through 2030, driven by demand in food, cosmetics, and biofuels.
+Palm oil is a foundational pillar in the economies of many Southeast Asian countries, accounting for over 80% of global production in Indonesia and Malaysia [1].
+In 2023, the Asia-Pacific palm oil market generated approximately USD 50.5 billion in revenue, projected to grow at a 4.5% CAGR through 2030, driven by demand in food, cosmetics, and biofuels [2].

-Rigorous analytical testing of palm oil—covering free fatty acid content, peroxide value, iodine value, moisture, and contaminants—is critical for:
+Rigorous analytical testing of palm oil, including free fatty acid content, peroxide value, iodine value, moisture, and contaminants, is critical for [3]:

-- Ensuring food safety and compliance with national standards (e.g., MPOB P2.5, AOCS Cd 1d-92)
+- Ensuring food safety and compliance with national standards (e.g., Malaysian Palm Oil Board (MPOB)).

 - Maintaining export quality, as key markets like India, the EU, and China demand certified parameters.